 There is a rise in cases of incest, which are sometimes mutual, even between siblings.
 Sexual abuse is an unfortunate reality, yet cases are rarely reported and when they are, victims are often encouraged to remain silent.

 Pornography is an addiction that is rampant, even in the Muslim community, yet people are not seeking treatment for it.
+Many people ask the question, is watching porn haram? but nobody seems to care on a serious note.
 It’s ripping homes apart, as men develop unrealistic expectations and eventually lose interest in their wives.
 More women are turning to porn, many times to find ways to satisfy their husbands.
 Young children are accessing porn on their mobile devices and developing addictions at an early age.
 Sexual dysfunction is one of the top reasons for divorce, with marriages not consummated for years in some marriages.
 Temporary marriages (which are not permissible according to Sunnis) are on the rise on campuses, in which girls are getting pregnant and the boys are walking away after two or three months.

 These are just some of the realities faced by many Muslims across North America, yet these issues are rarely addressed.
 We must realize that these are not problems that affect other people, rather they are our problems and we must deal with them.

 Our communities must start tackling the lack of social services designed to serve the needs of Muslims and make this a major priority.
 All Muslims deserve timely and quality care from social service providers who are sensitive to their needs.

 My participation in the training course organized by ISSA in Winnipeg was a great first step.
 The training I received proved useful within days of my return, alhamdulillah.